EdgeVerve/oe-kafka/README.md

 <a name="Configuration"></a>
 ## Configuration
-The *oe-kafka* module can be configured via the `server/config.json` file.
+The *oe-kafka* module features can be configured via the `server/config.json` file.
 The following example shows the minimum parameters required in this file: